WJMJ: History

 In 2009, the WJMJ studios were moved to Prospect, Connecticut, which also houses the Office of Radio and Television of the Archdiocese of Hartford.
 In 2018, WJMJ began broadcasting from a new tower at 1430 ft in height above average terrain (HAAT).
 That gives the station a signal covering most of Central Connecticut and reaching part of Western Massachusetts.

-“Festival of Faith”, the 14-hour block of radio shows on Sunday which included recorded worship services and talk shows produced by an assortment of area Protestant and Eastern Orthodox churches was discontinued in May 2008.
+"Festival of Faith", the 14-hour block of radio shows on Sunday which included recorded worship services and talk shows produced by an assortment of area Protestant and Eastern Orthodox churches was discontinued in May 2008.
 On Sunday, June 1, 2008, WJMJ began airing local Catholic programming, as well as material from the EWTN network.
 WJMJ also carries live Metropolitan Opera broadcasts on Saturday afternoons.

-After many years of broadcasting in monaural, FM stereo broadcasts began in January 2009.
+After many years of monaural broadcasting, FM stereo broadcasts began in January 2009.